 “Start as early as January, February, and March to really make sure you have a great chance in the open enrollment window,” Cousins says.

-The value of GVSU as a charter school authorizer is more than just helping charter schools meet their educational goals.
-GVSU charter schools have access to a vast network of educational support, including continuing education for teachers and administrators.
+The value of GVSU and CMU as charter school authorizers is more than just helping charter schools meet their educational goals.
+These charter schools have access to a vast network of educational support, including continuing education for teachers and administrators.